atefm/pDMM/README.md

 ## Requirements

 Python 3.7 is required.
-All package requirements can be found in `requirements.txt`, but the main dependencies are `numpy` and `numba`.
+All package requirements can be found in `requirements.txt`, but the main dependencies are `coverage`, `numba` and `numpy`.

 ## Changes from Original Implementation